Beijing–Nanning–Hanoi through train

 Liuzhou–Nanning Intercity Railway, and the Xianggui railway.
-It crosses into Vietnam at Dongdang and completes its journey on the dual gauge Hanoi–Đồng Đăng railway.
+It crosses into Vietnam at Đồng Đăng and completes its journey on the dual gauge Hanoi–Đồng Đăng railway.
 The total journey time is approximately 36 hours, and the train uses 25T class train carriages.

+Since Đồng Đăng is not included in the list of E-visa ports of entry, holders of E-visa cannot enter through Đồng Đăng.

+From February 6, 2020, in accordance with anti-pandemic measures, international service between Nanning and Hanoi (Gia Lam) was suspended.
+Service was restarted on May 25, 2025, with daily service on T8701/2 between Nanning and Hanoi (Gia Lam).
+Through service from Beijing also restarted, leaving every Thursday and Sunday and returning every Tuesday and Friday as train MR1.